Today’s blog entry is dedicated to Mooring Team Leader Ian Waddington.

 The scariest time at sea for Ian was on Dec 13, 1978 in the Bay of Biscay:

 They were stuck in the biggest recorded storm up to that time in a tiny ship, the Royal Research Ship Shackleton, that was previously used by the British Antarctic Survey.
 It was a really dreadful storm.
 The Captain had to stay on the bridge 24 hours a day for 5 days.
-Not far from the Shackleton, the German ship München sank with all hands.
-The swell height was 22m.
+Not far from the Shackleton, the German ship München sank will all hands.
+The swell height was 22 m (72 ft).
 Only four people were on deck- the bosun, an engineer, a seaman, and Ian.
 When they went to recover a mooring, a huge wave burst over the ship.
 Ian climbed up the A-frame and the water completely covered him.
-The bosun and engineer were under 22 meters (72 ft) of water with the seaman.
+The bosun and engineer were under 6 meters (20 ft) of water with the seaman.
 As the wave subsided, Ian looked down at the bosun and burst out in laughter (They had survived!).
 The engineer was found hanging on to the winch.
 After looking around for the seaman, they found he had washed through a scupper (huge opening), hanging on for dear life.
 He could have washed straight through.
 The good news is they all survived to tell the story!

 Ian will be sorely missed at sea.